 We keep one in the car for unexpected stops at the park.
 I also keep a bug balm in my purse and by the door so the kids can always play outside without letting a few bugs stand in their way!

 Do you enjoy trying DIY essential oils recipes?
+Do you think you will try this bug balm recipe and make your own bug balm repellent?
 My family and I love to make our own homemade skin care products.
 Let us know what you think @familyfocusblog